sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/restapi-postman-password.rst

    * - POST
      - http://hostname:port/oauth/token?grant_type=password&username=<username>&password=<password>

-Update the username and password in URL and use as request header.
+Update the username and password in URL, and use it as a request header.

-Click on Authorization tab and select Type - Basic Auth
+Click on Authorization Tab and Select Type - Basic Auth
 ==================================================

 Basic Auth is an authorization type that requires a verified username and password to access a data resource.